-A Sci-Fi Showdown Paul Cameron, ASC set the tone for the ambitious HBO series Westworld.
+Paul Cameron, ASC sets the cinematic tone for this ambitious HBO series.

 The ultimate in debauchery and adult entertainment: A completely immersive experience of living in the past and experiencing a world without consequences for actions.
 Dive into the Old West wearing a six-gun on your hip, and if you don’t like the look of the guy in the corner of the saloon, shoot him dead.
 He’s only a robot, after all.
 This is the ultimate playground and theme park for the supremely wealthy: Westworld.
 Based on the 1973 film written and directed by Michael Crichton, HBO’s new series delves deeper into this Disneyland-with-blood-and-sex world where the very rich can come to play.

 Among the creative team bringing this series to HBO was executive producer and writer Jonathan Nolan, who also directed the pilot.
 Riding shotgun, behind the camera, was veteran cinematographer Paul Cameron, ASC, who brought to life the iconic imagery of Man on Fire, Collateral (AC, Aug.
 2004), Deja Vu and the upcoming Pirates of the Caribbean: Dead Men Tell No Tales.

 “Basically the structure of the series is very similar to the film,” Cameron asserts.
 “It’s a Western theme park and the robots, which are now called ‘hosts,’ populate the town and interact with the guests as they desire.
 We also get a lot more of the behind-the-scenes of the park in the diagnostic and manufacturing areas, and we get to see the inner workings, run by Anthony Hopkins’ and Jeffrey Wright’s characters.”